 - Perhaps you would like to use this time of social distancing to dig out your old running shoes or even try running for the very first time.
 Running guru, Jon Grayson, has developed a great resource for runners – Runners Hub.
 Be sure to check out his blog if you are considering running for the first time.

 - Pilates is an excellent way to exercise, working on balance, flexibility and stability.
 Now is a great time to consider giving Pilates a go.
-Kate Mackintosh’s classes are highly popular and usually fully booked but she is now live streaming her classes for free.
-Do check her range of exercises to complete at home and sign up to our mailing list to receive the weekly invites to the online classes.
+Kate Mackintosh’s classes are highly popular and usually fully booked but she is now live streaming her classes with a range or online resources for our members.
+Do get in touch to find our more about our monthly memberships.